Control

 Since the Control

-component doesn't render any HTML elements, it's a common practice to create a wrapper component around it to have consistent styling and behavior across your forms.
+component doesn't render an HTML element, it's a common practice to create a wrapper component around it to have consistent styling and behavior across your forms.

-For example, you may want to automatically include the Label for each item, and you want the label and slot content to be wrapped in a <div>
+For example, you may want to automatically include the Label for each item, and you want the label and children content to be wrapped in a <div>

 .